Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 4. Avoiding Lifestyle Creep

 If you are contemplating what to do with a raise, one thing to sidestep is lifestyle creep.
 That happens when a person makes more money but also spends more of it, typically on luxuries.
 So if you get a raise and then rent a more expensive apartment or sign up for a luxury-car lease, that’s lifestyle creep.
 You have bought into some of life’s finer things, but you may wind up just breaking even.
-In fact, even with more money, you may feel as if you are living above your means.
+In fact, even with more money, you may feel as if you are living beyond your means.

-It can be smart to avoid this behavior because you don’t want to spend every penny you make.
+It can be smart to try and avoid this behavior because you don’t want to spend every penny you make.
 That’s not a healthy financial habit; it doesn’t help you build wealth over time.
 Yes, you can allow yourself to enjoy some discretionary spending (more on that in a minute).
 But if you let lifestyle creep happen, it may be hard to make ends meet and find opportunities to save for longer-term goals.

 5. Re-Evaluating Your Retirement

-When you get a raise, you have a prime opportunity to increase your retirement savings.
-It may not sound like fun compared to taking a vacation, but allocating money this way can be a good financial strategy to reach your goals.
 If you have, say, a 401(k) plan with your employer, you can increase your monthly contribution and possibly snag the employer match, too, which is akin to free money.
 While it may not feel like a fun use of your raise now, your future self will thank you when you see how well your retirement savings are growing.

 6. Invest in Yourself